devnull-cz/c-prog-lang/style.md

 that will get turned into link to `modules/file.md` with the description `foo bar`.

-Like with `#source` the tag has to be on separate line.
+The tag has to be on separate line.

 # Markdown styles